ndelrossi7/giotto-tutorial-binder/README.md

 3. Navigate into the ```Notebooks``` folder and run whichever notebook you like!
 4. Alternatively, navigate into any of the pre-made scripts for a quick look at how some of these steps come together.
 5. If you run into any errors or have any questions about how the functions and scripts work, feel free to raise an [issue](https://github.com/ndelrossi7/giotto-tutorial-binder/issues) with this repository.
+6. If you want to save any of your progress to work on locally, you can download files from the Jupyter notebook directory by clicking the box next to the file name(s) to select it and clicking the ```Download``` button on the top left.

 -------------------------------